Bolesław Strzelecki: Life

 On July 15, 1940, Father Bolesław Strzelecki was nominated as a pastor of the NSJ parish in Glinice in Radom.
 From the beginning of his work, he brought a lot of new life to the parish.
 He made the parish office a center of direct contact with parishioners.
 He prepared a makeshift church so that the parishioners could have a clean chapel in which they met with God.
 He devoted a lot of time to personal contact with people, he wanted to get to know them well.
-He led a charity campaign that had a great task to fulfill when the rapid impoverishment of the population came.
+He led a charity campaign that had a great task to fulfil when the rapid impoverishment of the population came.
 He organized a kitchen for the poor.
 He distributed bread, fat and flour to the poorest, which he previously collected from contributions.

-During the Epiphany 1941, he raised matters related to Poles and war torturers during his sermon.
-Immediately after, on January 7, 1941, he was arrested when, after celebrating Mass. he distributed bread and fats to the poorest in a long queue.
+During Epiphany 1941, he raised matters related to Poles and war torturers during his sermon.
+Immediately after, on January 7, 1941, he was arrested when, after celebrating Mass he distributed bread and fats to the poorest in a long queue.
 He was transported to the Police and Security building at ul.
 Kościuszki 6.
 He was interrogated and tortured many times.
 He was in the prison hospital for some time.
-From the prison in Radom on On April 5, 1941, he was transported to the Auschwitz concentration camp.
+From the prison in Radom he was transported to the Auschwitz concentration camp on April 5, 1941.
 There he was directed to a construction group.
 In a hungry camp community, he quickly developed charitable care, especially among those close to him, Radomians.
 He kept his prisoners spiritually and announced their close freedom.
 He preached that God loves them and now he only experiences their love in the camp.
 He had the nickname "hunger" in the camp - because he begged for bread for the emaciated and needy.
 Exhausted by torture, weakened from excessive work, starved and as a result of beating with an oak stick, he died in the camp hospital on May 2, 1941 at 8 am.